Traction alopecia: Traumatic hairstyle

 It is commonly seen with certain hair styles like a particularly tight ponytail, pigtails, braid or braiding pattern that pulls the hairline forcefully towards the vertex of the scalp, and has been reported more often in African American women (as some wear their hair tightly pulled back), sometimes causing scarring.
 It has also been seen in female ballerinas, and seen occasionally in long-haired people who use barrettes to keep hair out of their faces and in cultural traditions where the hair is voluntarily not cut in religious obeisance, the latter caused by progressively increasing weight of the hair itself.
 Traction alopecia is mechanical in cause, rather than androgenic.
 Traction alopecia is a substantial risk in hair weaves, which can be worn either to conceal hair loss, or purely for cosmetic purposes.
 The former involves creating a braid around the head below the existing hairline, to which an extended-wear hairpiece, or wig, is attached.
 Since the hair of the braid is still growing, it requires frequent maintenance, which involves the hairpiece being removed, the natural hair braided again, and the piece snugly reattached.
 The tight braiding and snug hairpiece cause tension on the hair that is already at risk for falling out.
 Dreadlocks and single (extension) braids can have the same effect.
 Men and women who have had traction alopecia have found that the hair loss occurs most at the hair line—primarily around the temples and the sides of their heads.
 Traction alopecia is one of the most common causes of hair loss in African American women.

+Tight or heavy hairstyles, such as long box braids, can also cause an external-traction headache, previously called a ponytail headache.